jackallison3/screenplayer/README.md

 * `Characters`: A Dictionary containing your characters with their name as it will appear in-game in the dialogue box.
 If you would like to change how the name is displayed (eg. "Name" instead of "NAME"), change the value for key `"name"` here for the character.

 **ScenePlayer Settings**

-With your Locations and Characters prepared, your cutscene will be ready to play.
-If `Play On Ready` is enabled, you can simply start and view your scene, or change the below settings to modify how your `ScenePlayer` functions.

 * `Dialogue Box Scene`: A reference to the Dialogue Box that will be used when playing your scene.
 If left empty, this will default to the default dialogue box found in `addons/screenplayer/dialogue_box/dialogue_box.tscn`.
 	* If you create your own Dialogue box, ensure that it has the following variables pointing to the correct nodes: